Women In Leadership

-Stella M. Mendes is a Managing Director at FTI Consulting and is based in New York.
+Stella M. Mendes is a Senior Managing Directors, FTI Consulting and is based in New York.
 Ms. Mendes has over 25 years of banking experience.
 Prior to becoming a Banking Consultant, Ms. Mendes served as President & Chief Operating Officer for First National Bank (FNB).
 Additionally, Ms. Mendes served as the Compliance & Bank Secrecy Officer for the bank and interfaced with all phases of the regulatory process and bodies governing that activity.

 In her role as the bank's Senior Compliance Officer, she was responsible for developing and implementing comprehensive compliance, risk assessment and training programs for staff and the Board of Directors.
 In addition, Ms. Mendes was responsible for overseeing all compliance issues, including; conducting Anti Money Laundering (AML), Bank Secrecy Act (BSA) and OFAC Compliance reviews and mock exams and preparing regulatory examinations.
 She also managed client relationships and branch offices.
 Before being named President of FNB, she served as Executive Vice President & Chief Retail Banking Officer.

 Ms. Mendes has held various senior management positions throughout her banking career.
 Ms. Mendes was one of the principal architects of both the retail franchise and brand and an inaugural member of the executive management team of Madison National Bank.
 Ms. Mendes was integral in every phase of planning for the new bank.
 In this capacity, she oversaw all deposit gathering activities, systems, and all activities relating to the retail bank.